amarantha-k/cbas/_drafts/primer-beer.md

     } ]

 ### Query 7 - Universal Quantification ###
-As an example of a universally quantified SQL++ query, we can find those breweries that only have IPAs:
+As an example of a universally quantified SQL++ query, let's find those breweries that only have IPAs:

     WITH nested_breweries AS
          (